 Ironically, my father was released, even though he was one of the enemy aliens in question.
 Taking the train back to London, he was given strict instructions to report to a police station.

-Dad – whose name was Georg Franz Hein – never reported to the London police station, and a manhunt was organized.
+Dad — whose name was Georg Franz Hein — never reported to the London police station, and a manhunt was organized.
 Instead, he obtained identity documents for a London schoolmate who had died several years earlier, a boy named Peter Stevens.
-Using those documents, Dad presented himself at an RAF recruiting station on September 3rd – the day war was declared – and enlisted as Peter Stevens.
+Using those documents, Dad presented himself at a Royal Air Force recruiting station on September 3rd — the very day that war was declared — and enlisted as Peter Stevens.

 Two tips helped the police realize that Dad had joined the RAF, but they did not figure out that he had become Peter Stevens.
 Had they tracked him down, Dad would have been arrested and interned for the duration of the war.